Best Portable Fish Finders For Anglers on the Go

 I must mention the Deeper Smart Sonar CHIRP 2 because the Garmin Cast barely edged it out.

-I honestly believe the Deeper Smart Sonar CHIRP 2 is more accurate than the Garmin cast because it has three-beam frequencies instead of dual frequency sonar waves.
+I honestly believe the Deeper Smart Sonar CHIRP 2 is more accurate than the Garmin cast because it has three beam frequencies instead of dual-frequency sonar waves.

+The battery life is also ridiculously long; you’ll have no trouble staying on the water all day — as long as your phone doesn’t die!
 And if the transducer runs out of juice, it recharges very fast, so you can quickly get it back out on the water and keep fishing.

 However, all the advancements come at a much higher price, which is a big reason why the Garmin Cast got the nod.
 The Deeper PRO+ 2 Smart Sonar is a little less expensive but doesn’t have all the advancements the Smart Sonar CHIRP 2 has.